-A Catholic nun has been excommunicated.
-The reason: She allowed an abortion to be performed on a woman who doctors say would have died if she carried to term.
+A C: She allowed an abortion to be performed on a woman who doctors say would have died if she carried to term.

 Her case is prompting some to ask why this nun is being punished so severely while priests who abuse children are not.
 NPR's Barbara Bradley Hagerty has the story.